Map Hikes

 WHAT ARE THEY?

 Each spring, the Buffalo Orienteering Club sets up a course of 15 to 25 controls at several Erie County Parks for the avid orienteer or the casual hiker to experience at their leisure.
-In early spring, MAP HIKES will be created at Chestnut Ridge Park, Emery Park, Hunters Creek Park, Erie County Forest – Sardinia, and Sprague Brook Park and Knox Farm State Park.
+In early spring, MAP HIKES will be created at Chestnut Ridge Park, Emery Park, Hunters Creek Park, Erie County Forestry – Sardinia, and Sprague Brook Park and Knox Farm State Park.
 They will be up until March 31st of the following year.
+The club also offers Map Hiking on permanent courses in parks.

 WHERE CAN I PURCHASE THEM?